himmAllRight/himmAllRight-source/content/post/virtio-3d-vms.md

 VM.(I had it full screen but windowed it to show it was indeed in the VM)</div>
 </center>

-- After passing in the mouse, it worked well enough
+However, one shutdown and usb mouse pasthrough later... and I was playing Portal 2!
+It was a little glitchy the first few seconds, but after that ran fine enough.
+I think this is likely due to hitting the *virtualized* disk during the initial load.
+Again, this is better performance than what I *need*, so I am more than happy with it.

 ## Drawbacks/Limitations

+While I'm very happy with the performance of my virtio VM, there are a few drawbacks and limitations to keep in mind:

-### Need to pass through devices for some things
-... like a mouse when gaming XD
+**Need to pass through devices for some things**: ... like a mouse when gaming XD, or maybe a full HD if you need high IO.

-### Linux Guests Only?
-- I've seen conference talks about getting it working on Windows, but I don't *think* that is default or fully working yet?
-Again...
-I'm new to this...
+**Linux Guests Only:** While researching, I saw [conference talks about getting birgil working on Windows](https://www.youtube.com/watch?v=aBgYNDLXuyg) , but I *think* currently this really only works with Linux guests.

 ### Even on Linux some Distros might freak out a bit

-**Side-by-side Image of Manjaro and Pop working?**
+*Side-by-side Image of Manjaro and Pop working?*

 - I've had weird issues switching it on while on some of my work RHEL 8 VMs.
 Not sure why
 - I have tried it with Pop_OS! and Manjaro VMs and they seem to work.